pagopa/azure-pipeline-templates/templates/maven-github-release/README.md

-# Node Github Release template
+# Maven Github Release template

-Opinionated sequence of steps to mark a new release of a Nodejs project hosted on a Github repository.
+Opinionated sequence of steps to mark a new release of a Maven project hosted on a Github repository.
 It does the following:

-1. bump the version according to a given [SemVer](https://semver.org/) option (`major`, `minor`, `patch` or `prerelease`)
+1. bump the version according to a given [SemVer](https://semver.org/) option (`major`, `minor`, `patch` or `buildNumber`)
 1. tag the repository with the new version number
 1. push changes and tags to the repository
 1. creates a Github release from the release tag

 Be sure that code is checked-out using `persistCredentials: true` in the `checkout` step.
 Also be aware that the template commits **every** change on the release branch, thus be sure you only edit file you intend to include in the commit.

-The template does not make any assumption on any specific node version nor dependency to be installed.
+The template does not make any assumption on any specific maven version nor dependency to be installed.
 Please perform setup **before** including the template.

 ## Usage